POST-BACC Program Information

 NON-US MEDICAL SCHOOLS

 There are reputable Non-Us Schools that may be a great option for non-traditional and international students.
-Reputable schools are fully accreditated, have clinicals in the United States, prepare their students for the USMLE, provide resources to assist students, and have a history of positive residency placement rates.
+Reputable schools are fully accredited, have clinicals in the United States, prepare their students for the USMLE, provide resources to assist students, and have a history of positive residency placement rates.
 As with any school, it is the students responsibility to do extensive research.
 International Schools that receive Federal Student Aid.